Alanis Morissette Names Newborn After A Season

 Since Jagged Little Pill, Morissette has released five more studio albums — Supposed Former Infatuation Junkie, Under Rug Swept, So-Called Chaos, Flavors of Entanglement, and Havoc and Bright Lights.

 Aside from music, the “Hands Clean” chart-topper also acts.
-In 2000, she played the role of Dawn in Sex In The City and appeared in eight episodes of Weeds between 2009-2010 portraying the character Dr. Audra Kitson.
+In 2000, she played the role of Dawn in Sex and the City and appeared in eight episodes of Weeds between 2009-2010, portraying the character Dr. Audra Kitson.

 To keep up with Alanis’ journey as a third-time mom, follow her Instagram account for more content.